Nonnegative Tensor Factorization for Directional Blind Audio Source Separation: Background

 \subsection{Supervised NMF for single-channel audio source separation}

-To use NMF to separate $S$ audio sources, we posit that the mixture can be decomposed as a weighted sum over sources\footnote{Since the STFTs of separate sources are complex, they do not strictly speaking combine additively.
-However this is a common modeling assumption which tends to perform well and can be motivated by the fact that individual sources tend to be sparse in the time-frequency plane and so not overlap too much.} $s$:
+Though our focus is on unsupervised methods, we recall for comparison how to use NMF to separate $S$ audio sources.
+We decompose the mixture as a weighted sum over sources $s$ per Figure~\ref{fig:szft}:

-as in Figure~\ref{fig:szft}.
-Mathematically, this is equivalent to an NMF decomposition with inner dimension $ZS$; as yet there is no connection between the dictionary elements assigned to source $s$ making them relate to the same source in the recording.
+Mathematically, this is NMF with inner dimension $ZS$.
+Fitting such a model as in Section~\ref{sec:nmfderivation} gives no separation: the cross entropy objective is invariant to swapping dictionary elements between sources, so it does not encourage all dictionary elements of a modeled source to correspond to a single physical source.

-To address this we require training data $\phatobs_s(f,t)$ corresponding to recordings of sounds typical of each of the sources alone.
+A typical workaround uses training data $\phatobs_s(f,t)$ corresponding to recordings of sounds typical of each of the sources alone.
 We apply NMF to these for each $s$ separately, learning a representative dictionary $\hat{q}_s(f\mid z)$.
-The factor $\hat{q}_s(t,z)$ represents when and how active these dictionary elements are in the training data, so it is discarded as irrelevant for separation\footnote{In fact $\hat{q}_s(t,z)$ contains information about evolution of the activations in time, which basic NMF ignores.}.
+The factor $\hat{q}_s(t,z)$ represents when and how active these dictionary elements are in the training data, so it is discarded as irrelevant for separation (this does lose information about time evolution of activations).

-We apply NMF again to learn \eqref{eq:nmfsep} with the twist that we fix $q(f\mid z,s)\eqdef \hat{q}_s(f\mid z)$ for all iterations.
-The argument given in Section~\ref{sec:nmfderivation} still shows that the KL divergence cannot increase at each step.
-After NMF $q(s\mid f,t)$ gives a measure of the contribution from source $s$ in each time-frequency bin.
+We apply NMF again to learn \eqref{eq:nmfsep} with the twist that we fix $q(f\mid z,s)\eqdef \hat{q}_s(f\mid z)$ for all iterations, so the model cannot freely swap dictionary elements between sources.
+Instead of improving both terms in $\gamma(q)$ we improve one and leave the other fixed; the cross entropy still increases.
+After NMF, $q(s\mid f,t)$ gives a measure of the contribution from source $s$ in each time-frequency bin.

 A common use case is when $\pobs(f,t)$ is a normalized spectrogram, computed as the magnitude of a Short-Time Fourier Transform (STFT).
 It is typical to approximately reconstruct the time-domain audio of a separated source $s$ by multiplying the magnitude component $\pobs(f,t)q(s\mid f,t)$ with the phase of the mixture STFT, then taking the inverse STFT.
 Considering the outputs to be the mask $q(s\mid f,t)$ or reconstructed time-domain audio, separation takes $\Theta(FTS + FZS + TZS)$ memory total and $\Theta(FTZS)$ arithmetic operations per iteration.